-Discovery that specific protein modification important in cancer developmentFebruary 1st, 2013 in Cancer /
+Discovery that specific protein modification important in cancer developmentFebruary 1, 2013 in Medicine & Health / Cancer

 All proteins are made from chains of amino acids and their functions can be modified by adding small molecules to specific amino acids.
 One such modification is the addition of a methyl group, which is made of one carbon and three hydrogen atoms, that is attached to the amino acids lysine or arginine.
 This methylation occurs in many proteins, but its function is unclear.